 Imagine an invisible hand that never tires, continuously tweaking and adjusting the controls on your synthesizer.
 This is essentially the role of an LFO, or Low Frequency Oscillator.
 While you might not directly hear it in action, its effects are evident, sculpting the motion and dynamic feel of your sound.

-How Does an LFO Operate?
+How Does a LFO Operate?

 Modulation: LFO operates on a principle called modulation.
 In simple terms, modulation is the act of varying a sound’s property over time using a dedicated control signal.
 Think of it as giving your sound a rhythmic push, akin to pushing a child on a swing — ensuring that there’s a continuous, dynamic movement.